 Your Rheum has been set up by the Barbara Ansell National Network for Adolescent Rheumatology (BANNAR).
 BANNAR is a group of rheumatology professionals (such as doctors and researchers) from across the UK who undertake research into rheumatology conditions.
-BANNAR is funded by Arthritis Research UK.
+BANNAR is funded by Versus Arthritis

 Why is it important that Young People are involved in research?

 If someone was to go and redecorate your bedroom and they did not ask you how you wanted it doing, how would they know what to do to make sure it was right for you, and that you liked it?

 This is the same with research, there is a lot of research being done in rheumatology, however if researchers do not ask people with rheumatic conditions how best to do their research, how can they be sure they are doing it in the best way or that they are investigating the most important issues for you?